-- If you're laying vinyl tiles, and the surfaces of adjacent tiles aren't level, you can usually even them out with a block of softwood and a hammer (fig. 6)
+- If you're laying vinyl tiles, and the surfaces of adjacent tiles aren't level, you can usually even them out with a block of softwood and a hammer.

 7. Cutting the border tiles

-- To cut your border tiles, loose lay a whole tile (tile 'A' in fig. 7).
+- To cut your border tiles, loose lay a whole tile (marked A in the below image).
 Place another tile over it with its edge butting up to the wall.

-- Score the lower tile with a craft knife ('A' in fig. 7).
+- Score the lower tile with a craft knife (marked A in the below image).
 You can bend a vinyl tile to break it.
 Otherwise use a safe blade to finish the cut.
 Always use a safe blade on carpet tiles.

 - Piece 'A' is now a perfectly fitting border tile.

-- Use the same method to cut the corners as shown in fig. 8.
+- Use the same method to cut the corners as shown.